 RS: Topics in Literary Research (Mason Core)

-RS: Topics in Film/Media History (Mason Core)
+RS: Topics in Screen Cultures Research (Mason Core)

 RS: First Language Acquisition (Mason Core)